quietlychris/st-claire-license/st-claire-license.md

         iii.
 Predict the likelihood of a crime being committed, or having been committed, by any person, based on evidence collected, physical analysis, or other such features; and

         iv.
 Use personal data and/or personal characteristics or features such as: name,  family name, address, gender, sexual orientation, race, religion, age,  location (at any geographical level), skin color, society or political affiliations, employment status and/or history, health and medical conditions (including physical, mental), family history, social media and publicly available data, image or video analysis of an individual or a group(s) of individuals, heart-rate, perspiration, breathing, and brain imaging and other metabolic data to predict the likelihood a person will engage, or has engaged, in criminal behavior.

+    5. Military and Paramilitary Use

+        i.
+Operate in a military or paramilitary context in a manner that enables or improves the application of lethal or non-lethal force against human beings.

 2) Copyright Retainment, Reproduction, and Notice of Use